Dragon Ball Z: Kakarot full review

 This isn’t quite the tight, polished combat of FighterZ, but then it isn’t trying to be.
 Moving into a fully 3D space introduces a certain looseness, but it also allows Kakarot to embrace the scale and fluidity of the anime’s biggest battles as you knock opponents across the map.
 And I promise, that at least is exactly as satisfying as you hope it’ll be.

 Combat isn’t solely limited to big boss fights.
 The E3 demo set at the beginning of the game included a semi-open world, dotted with combat drones to fight along the way.
 This is one of the touches that feels slightly less authentic, but will make more sense in some sections of the story - it’s easy to imagine Namek occupied by Frieza’s forces to fight.

 There’s more than just fighting too.
 The open environment includes side quests, hunting, fishing, and more, though this is where the game feels weakest right now.
 The one side quest I followed was little more than a chain of trades between characters, and felt like total busywork.
 I can’t help but worry that Kakarot will take not only the best of the anime, but also the worst, and pad out the runtime with dreaded filler.

-The small slice of Dragon Ball Z: Kakarot I’ve played offers a lot of hope - with a few hesitations.
+The small slices of Dragon Ball Z: Kakarot I’ve played offer a lot of hope - with a few hesitations.

 The combat is almost spot-on, and feels like the most authentic videogame recreation of Dragon Ball Z’s epic smackdowns yet - arguably the most important thing for this game to offer - and the fact that it now looks like most of the roster of classic heroes will be playable gives me even more hope for what's to come.

 It’s just a shame that the RPG elements feel weaker, and I fear there’ll be a lot of time wasted on dull errands and flat mini-games between all those brilliant battles.
 Let’s hope those elements get beefed up in the time between now and the game’s 2020 release.